kalkuteminal/Animation-DNA/06-Tutorials.md

 - press **ExecuteAll** button of script editor
 - drag your code with MMB to a shelf and press the button that will appear

+#### Running code from a file
+If you need to run python code from a file:
+- save your code as **`*.py`** file in a desired place (C:/hello.py)
+- let Maya know this place by running in script editor: `sys.path.append('C:/')`
+- import code `import hello`

+The best option to setup path for your scripts and run them in Maya is using [wrapper](02-codex-dna#running-maya-and-nuke-with-wrappers).
+In this tutorials we will run code from Script Editor only.

 #### Developing foundation
 ##### Lists and loops
 Lists and loops are bases of coding.
 Loops allow us to do something (command) with a set of objects (list).
 So we have two major tasks in developing: